|

 “(3) Notwithstanding subsection (2), where the sentence of a prisoner includes a non-parole period fixed by a court in accordance with section 18 of the Sentencing and Penalties Act 2009, for the purposes of the initial classification, the date of release for the prisoner shall be determined on the basis of a remission of one-third of the sentence not taking into account the non-parole period.

-(4) For the avoidance of doubt, where the sentence of a prisoner includes a non-parole period fixed by a court in accordance with section 18 of the Sentencing and Penalties Act 2009, the prisoner must serve the full term of the non-parole period.
+(4) For the avoidance of doubt, where the sentence of a prisoner includes a non-parole period fixed by a court in accordance with

 (5) Subsections (3) and (4) apply to any sentence delivered before or after the commencement of the Corrections Service (Amendment) Act 2019.”.

-Coni>Consequential amendment
+Consequential amendment

 (a) in section 18—

-(i) in subsection (1), deleting “Subjecsubse (2), when” and substituting “Whenen”;221;; and
+(i) in subsection (1), deleting “Subject to subsection (2), when” and substituting “When”; and

 (ii) deleting subsection (2); and

-(b) deleting sect section 2.
+(b) deleting section 20(3).

-[42] In terms of the new sentencing regime introduced by the Corrections Service (Amendment) Act 2019, when a court sentences an offender to be imprisoned for life or for a term of 2 years or more thet must fix a period during which the offender is not eligibligible to be released on parole and irrespective of the remissions that a prisoner earns by virtue of the provisions in the Corrections Service Act 2006, such prisoner must serve the full term of the non-parole period.
+[42] In terms of the new sentencing regime introduced by the Corrections Service (Amendment) Act 2019, when a court sentences an offender to be imprisoned for life or for a term of 2 years or more the court must fix a period during which the offender is not eligible to be released on parole and irrespective of the remissions that a prisoner earns by virtue of the provisions in the Corrections Service Act 2006, such prisoner must serve the full term of the non-parole period.
 In addition, for the purposes of the initial classification, the date of release for the prisoner shall be determined on the basis of a remission of one-third of the sentence not taking into account the non-parole period.
 In other words, when there is a non-parole period in operation in a sentence, the earliest date of release of a pensioner would be the date of completion of the non-parole period despite the fact that he/she may be entitled to be released early upon remission of the sentence.

 [44] Corrections Service (Amendment) Act 2019 on the other hand has affirmed the following direction by the Supreme Court in Timo

-&#8216he remission period must best be calculated on the basis of the total sentence awarded to a convict (head sentence plus the set off period) and the convict given the benefit thereof subject to the non-parole period (if any) fixed by the Court and the practice followed by the Commissioner of calculating the remission period on the expiry of the non-parole period, being the head sentence minus the non-parole period ought to be discontinued forthwith. (per Lokur,J)
+‘The remission period must be calculated on the basis of the total sentence awarded to a convict (head sentence plus the set off period) and the convict given the benefit thereof subject to the non-parole period (if any) fixed by the Court and the practice followed by the Commissioner of calculating the remission period on the expiry of the non-parole period, being the head sentence minus the non-parole period ought to be discontinued forthwith. (per Lokur,J)

 [45] Gates, J remarked in Timo as follows

-judicial officers need to justify the imposition of non-parole periods close to the head sentence, or
+‘judicial officers need to justify the imposition of non-parole periods close to the head sentence, or

 indeed for the decision not to impose one at all,